Tales from the Public Domain: "D'oh, Brother Where Art Thou?"

-In this story, Homer is Odysseus, and delivers the King of Troy (Ned Flanders) a Trojan horse.
+In this story, Homer is Odysseus and delivers the King of Troy (Ned Flanders) a Trojan Horse.
 He and his crew, including Apu, Lenny, Moe, Professor Frink and Carl, kill all of Troy's citizens and win.
 However, he refuses to sacrifice a sheep, angering the gods, Zeus (Mayor Quimby), Dionysus (Barney), and Poseidon (Captain Horatio McCallister).
-Dionysus tries to destroy Odysseus with a lightning bolt, but misses and instead destroys the island of Atlantis.
-Poseidon literally blows Odysseus and his crew to the Sirens (Patty and Selma) and visit Circe (Lindsey Naegle), who turns his crew into pigs, whom Odysseus eats.
+Dionysus tries to destroy Odysseus with a lightning bolt, but misses and instead destroys Atlantis as Zeus reprimands him for it.
+Under Zeus' orders, Poseidon literally blows Odysseus and his crew to the Sirens (Patty and Selma) and visit Circe (Lindsey Naegle), who turns his crew into pigs, whom Odysseus eats.
 Circe orders Odysseus to go through Hades, crossing the River Styx (which has the Styx song "Lady" playing during the crossing), in order to go home so he can see Penelope (Marge) and Telemachus (Bart).
 When he arrives back to Ithaca, he spears all of the suitors (Krusty the Klown, Kirk Van Houten, Groundskeeper Willie, Mr. Burns, and Sideshow Mel) trying to please Penelope.
-Penelope decides to take him back, though he leaves to go to Moe's (even though Moe was killed and eaten by Odysseus earlier in the episode).
+Penelope decides to take him back, though he leaves to go to Moe's Tavern (even though Moe was killed and eaten by Odysseus earlier in the episode).

 "Hot Child in the City"

-Lisa is Joan of Arc, who leads the French against the English in the Hundred Years' War, which Homer implies was also called "Operation Speedy Resolution".
-Despite her family's concern, she joins the army, where she has new ideas about defeating the enemy.
+Lisa is Joan of Arc, who leads the French against the English in the Hundred Years' War, which Homer says was also called "Operation Speedy Resolution".
+Despite her family's concern, she joins the army where she has new ideas about defeating the enemy.
 She meets the King of France (Milhouse).
 During a battle, the English capture Joan and put her on trial.
-She is accused of witchcraft, and sentenced to death.
+She is accused of witchcraft and sentenced to death.
 When Lisa claims that she was following God's will, Groundskeeper Willie reveals that he too was chosen by God, but to lead the English armies against the French (despite the fact that the Scottish were actually on the French side at the time).
 God's voice then excuses himself by revealing that the two were never supposed to meet.

 As they read the end, Joan of Arc is being burnt at the stake, still waiting for God to save her.
 Shocked, Lisa asks Homer if she was really burned to death.
-Marge then interrupts, claiming that Joan of Arc was rescued by Sir Lancelot, and they get married and live in a spaceship.
+Marge then interrupts, claiming that Joan of Arc was rescued by Sir Lancelot and they get married and live in a spaceship.
 She then rips out the last page and eats it, remarking that it is easier to chew than the video of Bambi.